raul23/nlp/README.rst

    - You could even save locally the ``nltk`` English corpus and hence no need to import ``nltk``.
 Depending on your use case, this might be worthwhile as your code won't depend on a third-party library for a simple task of detecting whether a given text is English or not.
-   - Another possible addition is to use corpora from other languages (e.g. French, Spanish) so you can convert this binary classifier into a multiclassifier capable of identifying many text languages.
+   - Another possible addition is to use corpora from other languages (e.g. French, Spanish) so you can convert this binary classifier into a multiclass classifier capable of identifying many text languages.

 `:star:` The script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.